skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

     --resource-group $RG
   ```

-4 - Creating the CycleCloud Host VM: Set up the CycleCloud host VM, which serves as the control or management node for the cluster.
+4 - Creating the CycleCloud host VM: Set up the CycleCloud host VM, which serves as the control or management node for the cluster.

   ```bash
   az vm create \